volitank/nala/docs/nala.8.md

 **show**
 : **show** works exactly like the **apt** version except our output is a little easier to read. **show** will accept multiple packages as arguments.

+**search**
+: all packages in the cache with a regex string.
+By default searches package names, source names, and descriptions.

+	*\--names* will search only package names.
+This is much faster than searching everything.

+	*\--installed* will search only installed packages.
+This is much faster than searching all packages

+	*\--full* will print the full description of each package found rather than just the short description.

 **history**
 : **history** is our other new command.
 Every **install**, **remove**, or **upgrade** command is stored with an id.
 You can use **history** to view these in a summary style view, and even go more in depth with **history info [id]**.
 If you're familiar with how *Fedora's* **dnf history** command works, then you'll feel right at home.
 That's what we drew inspiration from.